SwamiKannan/Callable-to-openai-function-calling-template/README.md

 ## Usage
 ```
-from function_to_openai_format import convert_function
+from function_to_openai_format import get_json_schema
-tool_format = convert_function(function) # function is the name of your function.
+tool_format = get_json_schema(function) # function is the name of your function.
 But it should not be a string.
 It should be a function object or a callable.
 ```

 ## Comparison between this function output and OpenAI format